-Maryland will also need to restructure its health care eligibility determination system to enable noncitizens to maintain access to plans on the Health Insurance Exchange without jeopardizing their immigration status.
-Similarly, Massachusetts may need to revise its individual coverage mandate to prevent inadvertent immigration consequences on residents.
-These consequences may compel the Massachusetts Health Connector, the Massachusetts Health Insurance Exchange, to revise its customer service and data reporting protocols and eligibility and information management systems to assure that immigrants' past benefits are properly reported.
+States.
+The Rule will result in significant financial and administrative burdens on state budgets.
+Massachusetts, for example, has spent substantial time and money developing its public health care system.
+Now the Commonwealth may need to completely restructure its Integrated Eligibility System and the Health Connector to enable noncitizens to maintain access to plans on the Exchange without jeopardizing their immigration status.
+Massachusetts may also need to revise its individual coverage mandate to prevent inadvertent immigration consequences on residents.
+These consequences may compel the Health Connector to revise its customer service and data reporting protocols and eligibility and information management systems to assure that immigrants' past benefits are properly reported.
 This overhaul will be costly and will undermine the purpose of the system.